microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0/New-MgEducationSchool.md

           - `[EmployeeId <String>]`: The employee identifier assigned to the user by the organization.
 Supports $filter.
           - `[Events <IMicrosoftGraphEvent1[]>]`: The user's events.
 Default is to show Events under the Default Calendar.
 Read-only.
 Nullable.
           - `[Extensions <IMicrosoftGraphExtension[]>]`: The collection of open extensions defined for the user.
 Read-only.
 Nullable.
+          - `[ExternalUserState <String>]`: For an external user invited to the tenant using the invitation API, this property represents the invited user's invitation status.
+For invited users, the state can be PendingAcceptance or Accepted, or null for all other users.
+Returned only on $select.
+Supports $filter with the supported values.
+For example: $filter=externalUserState eq 'PendingAcceptance'.
+          - `[ExternalUserStateChangeDateTime <DateTime?>]`: Shows the timestamp for the latest change to the externalUserState property.
+Returned only on $select.
           - `[FaxNumber <String>]`: The fax number of the user.
           - `[FollowedSites <IMicrosoftGraphSite1[]>]`:
             - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet